 For something as established as TEFL, then, there are different types of qualifications, with different hours and levels.
 There are different amounts of time in which a course can be finished, and there are perceptions about which is the “best” qualification, and what really gets employers interested.

-Also, there are reputations involved, a perceived difference in salaries, and arguments about the “levels” of qualifications that can be achieved to get ready to teach English.
+Also, there are reputations involved, a perceived difference in salaries, and arguments about the “levels” of qualifications that can be achieved to get ready to teach English or to be an ESL Teacher.
 What does it all mean, and how can you tell the difference between a qualification that’s worth it, and one that won’t help much?

 As ever, The TEFL Org is here to shatter some myths and explain what TEFL qualification is really all about.